hraban/metatilities/website/source/index.md

 ### What is happening

+2008 May 26 - tweaks galore; cleanup and separation of dynamic-classes and metatilities-base into their own projects.

-11 Nov 2007 - Two years, lots of changes and no news to speak of!
+2007 Nov 11 - Two years, lots of changes and no news to speak of!
 What is the world a'coming to.

-13 Nov 2005 - Initial setup
+2005 Nov 13 - Initial setup

 </div>
 </div>